 Before the thesis defense, the entire thesis committee is expected to have read the entire thesis, to have given comments to the candidate, and to have given approval for scheduling the public defense.
-This means that a copy of the complete thesis document should be provided to the whole thesis committee a minimum six weeks in advance of any proposed date for the defense.
+This means that a copy of the complete thesis document should be provided to the whole thesis committee a minimum of six weeks in advance of any proposed date for the defense.
 Significant deviations from this rule must be approved by the Director of the Doctoral Program.
 Committee members should meet briefly before the thesis presentation to discuss any issues.

 The presentation by the candidate is normally about 45 minutes, followed by a question-and-answer period which may be as long as needed.
-Please remember that at least three thesis committee members (including the Chair) must be physically present for the thesis defense.
+All members of the thesis committee must attend the thesis defense.
+At least three committee members (including the chair) must be physically present.
 The thesis committee chair (advisor) determines who may ask questions and in what order and brings the discussion to a close at the appropriate time.
 The question-and-answer period is followed by a closed-door session attended by only the members of the thesis committee.
 The options of the committee are: